 Should You Hike Spray Park Before Or After Tolmie Peak?

 This is the one thing we were unsure of when we arrived to the parking area.
-Which trail should we hike first?
+Both are fantastic hikes in what is one of the best USA national parks, but which trail should we hike first?

 Well, we decided to start with Tolmie Peak Trail simply because we knew it would be busier later in the morning.
 Plus, we wanted to make sure we had enough in the tank to ensure we reached Tolmie Peak fire lookout tower.